TD-Hydro/VNCSSH/README.md

 ### VNC Viewer

-There does exist a python based [viewer](https://github.com/TD-Hydro/python-vnc-viewer) that can achieve basic tasks.
+There does exist a python based [viewer](https://github.com/TD-Hydro/python-vnc-viewer) that can achieve basic tasks and is the **default** VNC viewer offered.
 However, the efficiency and functionalities are not as good as the RealVNC® VNC Viewer.
-The program, however, does support user to use RealVNC® VNC Viewer of there own.
+The program, however, does support both python based VNC viewer and RealVNC® VNC Viewer from users.

-Due to the copyright and license issue, I cannot offer RealVNC Viewer binary files.
+Due to the copyright and license issues, I cannot offer RealVNC Viewer binary files.
 You need to download or purchase RealVNC Viewer based on your situations (personal and commercial).
-You can download if from [here](https://www.realvnc.com/en/connect/download/viewer/).
+You can download it from [here](https://www.realvnc.com/en/connect/download/viewer/).

 RealVNC® VNC Viewer is not a freeware.
 RealVNC®, VNC® and RFB® are trademarks of RealVNC® Limited.